at-eee/perm/README.md

 - 55: couldn't change file permissions for "test/for_chart.txt" file.
 - 56: couldn't copy "instructions_for_gnuplot.p" file to "test/" directory.
 - 57: couldn't move stat.pdf from the main directory to the "test/" directory.
+- 58: User didn't write size of subtests in "parameters.txt" in increasing (and non-equal) order!
+- 59: couldn't pass an argument (file name ("test/parameters.txt")) to "input_checker2.out" or other unspecified error has occured.